projectgoav/E.ExploreDeezer/README.md

 To enable login you must first register as a Deezer developer on their website.
 Once you have an account you can create an OAuth application which will provide you with an *AppId*, *AppSecret* and a *Redirect URI*.
 Instructions on how to do this can be found on the Deezer developer site.

-You must add these values to the 'Secrets.cs' file in the root of 'E.ExploreDeezer.UWP' project.
+You must add these values to the `Secrets.cs` file in the root of `E.ExploreDeezer.UWP` project.
 Once preset, they will be used to provide the OAuth login.

-**Please Note:** This application will request the 'OfflineAccess' permission from accounts that login in order to receive a token that never expires.
+**Please Note:** *This application will request the `OfflineAccess` permission from accounts that login in order to receive a token that never expires.
 This is simply to avoid having to deal with token expiry.
-Any real application should only request permissions it actually requires and handle token expiry.
+Any real application should only request permissions it actually requires and handle token expiry.*

 ## Design & Implementation